Polar

 .

-In Figure 8 shows the Butterfly Curve
+In Figure 8 shows the Butterfly

-is revolved about the x-axis as
+Curve is revolved about the x-axis as

-is from
+is from 0

-(pi).
+.
 To create this graph for

 and get

-its computed volume and surface area for
+the computed volume and surface area for

-follow the steps depicted in Figure 7.
+the steps as described in Figure 7 above.

 Figure 8: Butterfly